Home - News - About - Dates - Projects - Music - Press - Gallery - Videos - Teaching - Contact

 Brigitte Beraha-voice, Barry Green-piano, Chris Laurence-double bass & Paul Clarvis-percussion

 Babelfish is a collaborative project between the acclaimed pianist Barry Green and vocalist Brigitte Beraha.
 A mix of their unique originals, songs from the jazz, Latin and popular repertoires as well as music by classical composers Britten and Ned Rorem and literary works by E. E. Cummings and Raymond Carver, the project shows a wide range of influences from Kenny Wheeler, Chico Buarque, British folk music, Norma Winstone and Paul Bley.
 The album also documents a working relationship of over twelve years between Beraha and Green.
 The group features internationally renowned musicians Chris Laurence on bass (John Surman, Sarah Vaughan, Peter Gabriel) and Paul Clarvis (Norma Winstone, Matthew Barley, Lee Konitz) on percussion.
-Their 2012 UK winter tour celebrated the release of their debut album, recorded at the famous Abbey Road Studios and released on Moletone records.
-They are planning to record their new album later this year.
+Their 2012 UK winter tour celebrated the release of their debut album, recorded at the famous Abbey Road Studios and released on Moletone records and picked by Sebastian Scotney, founder of LondonJazz, as his album of the year.
+Their new album 'Chasing Rainbows' is out in April with a launch at Pizza Express Jazz Club, London, UK, on 21st April.

 "The visible joy of this band working together on stage was transferred to the audience.
 The sensitivity toward the music and each other and the creation of space within the form made it into a unique evening, a moment when magical soundscapes would transport you out of our dreary London."
 LondonJazz